ABOUT FASD

 Assessment of Fetal Alcohol Spectrum Disorders A Training Workbook

-Pan American Health Association World health Organization
+Pan American Health Association World Health Organization

 "Target audiences include physicians, psychologists, allied health professionals, social workers, and other providers that may encounter individuals affected by FASD.
 It is ideally used as a supplement for in-person training by experts in the fields of dysmorphology, epidemiology, and neuropsychology."